PhonologicalCorpusTools/CorpusTools/docs/source/predictability_of_distribution.rst

       :width: 90%
       :align: center

+9. **Minumum Word Frequency**: It is possible to set a minimum token frequency for including words in the calculation.
+This allows easy exclusion of rare words.
+To include all words in the corpus, regardless of their token frequency, set the minimum frequency to 0, or leave the field blank.
+Note that if a minimum frequency is set, all words below that frequency will be ignored entirely for the purposes of calculation.

-8. **Entropy calculation / results**: Once all environments have been specified, click “Calculate predictability of distribution.”
+10. **Entropy calculation / results**: Once all environments have been specified, click “Calculate predictability of distribution.”
 If you want to start a new results table, click that button; if you’ve already done at least one calculation and want to add new calculations to the same table,